NCAR/climate-primer-water/doc/ch3_baselines.rst

-first characterize and quantify the baseline, or starting point, of the study area of interest, which includes understanding the natural variability of the water system being studied, independent of anthropogenic impacts (e.g. changes in radiative forcing due to changes in CO2 emissions, land-use changes, etc.).
+first characterize and quantify the baseline, or starting point, of the study area of interest, which includes understanding the natural variability of the water system being studied, independent of anthropogenic impacts (e.g.,changes in radiative forcing due to changes in CO2 emissions, land-use changes, etc.).
 In addition, when using future numerical-based climate modeling outputs, some form of bias correction using local observations is also essential for making